UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_04.md

 ---

-## The world population is predicted to stabilize around 11 billion
+## The world population is predicted to stabilize at around 11 billion

 ``` python
 alt.Chart(gm).mark_area().encode(